OWASP/www-policy/operational/covid-restrictions.md

 If you do not have pre-approval for a physical gathering, no expenses will be paid, including for PPE.

-## Running a physical event

-We all want to welcome back physical gatherings, such as chapter meetings, local activities or events, and regional conferences.
-However, OWASP cannot obtain COVID insurance at any price.
-As such, it cannot offer you coverage if you or someone at your meeting becomes unwell, hospitalized, or dies.
-Therefore, we must take  precautions to prevent a COVID super-spreader event that may lead to many people falling ill or dying.

-- **Follow [US CDC COVID event guidelines](https://www.cdc.gov/coronavirus/2019-ncov/your-health/large-gatherings.html) for physical gatherings** Some states, regions, and countries have relaxed COVID safe health mandates far too early for non-health / non-science reasons and are seeing a resurgence in COVID cases and deaths and associated hard lockdowns as a direct result.
-We can safely re-open in 2021 by demonstrating we have a COVID plan, following best practices, and allowing for contact tracing if the worst happens.
-As a result, OWASP physical gatherings must regularly review and follow the latest [US CDC guidelines](https://www.cdc.gov/coronavirus/2019-ncov/community/large-events/considerations-for-events-gatherings.html).
-These change regularly and rapidly, and so you must review these and apply the latest advice before your event.
-Do not make assumptions about what they say, as event densities may change day to day depending on what's happening with surges or improvements in the population.
-- **Masks, [temperature and symptom checks](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html), social distancing, and PPE provision (masks, sanitizer, wipes, and so on), are mandated at OWASP events** Chapter leaders and event organizers should use the OWASP [standard screening checklist](https://docs.google.com/document/d/17Tt4_hbamtOSgn4oi3a_87RkWlvvlhqrbLpOtKRkPOw/edit?usp=sharing) or similar at the physical entry to screen arriving attendees before allowing them to enter the event.
-[Fully vaccinated individuals at socially distant outdoor activities](https://www.cdc.gov/coronavirus/2019-ncov/science/science-briefs/fully-vaccinated-people.html) can choose to not wear a mask, but with the likelihood that many are still unvaccinated and no universal "vaccine passport" as of the time of writing, please reduce the risk by asking all attendees at even outdoor events to wear a mask, vaccinated or not.
-Please help us return to normal by getting a vaccine if one is available to you.
-- **Get protected and stay safe** If possible, meeting and event organizers - particularly those screening the attendees - should have no known underlying conditions or be at a higher risk for COVID.
-OWASP encourages screeners and meeting organizers to get vaccinated as soon as they can, but in the meantime take all necessary precautions.
-If you feel unsafe, do not organize the event.
-- **Contract Tracing** You must have a record of attendees to allow contact tracing in case of being notified by an individual that they became unwell during or after the event.
-RSVPs are required to attend all OWASP physical events for the foreseeable future.
-It would be best if you did not allow anonymous or unknown individuals to attend.
-Meetup Pro RSVPs are an acceptable method of tracking attendance.
-If you do not use Meetup Pro, you are required to demonstrate that you can contact all attendees of your events.
-You are permitted to privately record the individual's contact details for official contact tracers.
-You should destroy these details within 30 days.
-Do not share this contact information with anyone other than official contact tracers.
-- **If someone becomes unwell** If someone becomes unwell at an event, seek medical assistance as necessary.
-At or immediately after the event, inform all RSVP'd attendees that they may have been in contact with an unwell person.
-Advise everyone to isolate and get tested as soon as possible.
-It would be best to inform the Foundation of this as we may need to assist local authorities with contact tracing.
-Please do not include any medical information or symptoms other than that they became unwell, and notification is required.
-- **No medical records** DO NOT KEEP medical records - OWASP has no method of safely storing sensitive personal health information.
-You should not seek medical records or information from attendees other than the COVID symptom checklist.
-Do not record the answers, but instead decide if they can stay or need to go home.
-If a country has a vaccine passport, you are permitted to verify the vaccine passport per local laws governing their use, but not keep records of the result.
-- **COVID vaccination apps/records permitted** If your country or region has an official COVID vaccination "passport" app or vaccination record, individuals can choose to show that they've been fully vaccinated, which then takes the place of the temperature check/symptoms checklist
-- **Regularly clean the event location** Although [recent scientific results](https://www.cdc.gov/coronavirus/2019-ncov/more/science-and-research/surface-transmission.html) suggests that surfaces are less likely to transmit COVID-19, please still enquire with the event location to ensure they have clear COVID cleanliness protocols or adhere to CDC event guidelines.
-If the event location does not provide these protocols, particularly around bathrooms, consider choosing a different location.
-Please follow the CDC guidelines for regular cleaning and disinfecting high-touch surfaces, such as podiums and registration desks.
-This restriction may be removed if it is also lifted in the main CDC event guidance.
-- **Refunds for paid events for failure to screen or are unwell** Suppose an attendee has paid to attend a physical event and fails either a temperature check or the screening questions or refuses to comply with the screening or adhere to these restrictions.
-In that case, they must not enter or attend the event.
-Please do not let the attendee enter the event and ask the attendee to go home.
-Please encourage them to isolate and get tested as soon as possible if they have COVID symptoms.
-If they leave voluntarily, please work with the Foundation to refund their event fee in full.
-Please respect the individual's privacy as much as you can in these interactions and emails - do not post to public lists or similar
-- **No refund for refusing to screen, refusing to follow these guidelines, or improperly or not wearing a mask** If an attendee chooses not to follow guidelines, refuses to screen, or refuses to wear a mask over the mouth and nose, they must be refused entry.
-Please make this policy clear in the event details and the RSVP for the event.
-Event organizers must ask attendees who do not follow guidelines or mask mandates to leave, and can do so at any time during the event, for example, if they remove their masks after entry.
-If attendees refuse to leave, please work with your local authorities to have them removed.
-In most countries, refusing to leave private property or a private event is considered trespass rather than a mask or health issue, so please report it as such to the local authorities.
-Stay calm and do not get physically involved with the individual to remove them.
-Let the authorities handle the situation.
-If the person will not or cannot be removed, the meeting must end and clarify to all attendees why the event is ending.
-Work with the Foundation to reschedule or refund the event for the other attendees.
-Individuals who refuse to comply with these guidelines are not eligible for a refund.
-They may have their OWASP membership suspended if law enforcement becomes involved in their removal and especially if the meeting has to be abandoned.
-- **No COVID event insurance** Physical gatherings are held at your own risk, and all participants must also agree to that.
-Please make sure that you put this in the event RSVP to gather acceptance from participants and make an announcement at the start of each event so folks can leave if they don't feel comfortable.

 ## Travel is unnecessary and discouraged

 Do not make plans to travel.
 Pre-approval will require that you demonstrate the following: